Battered U.S. bank stocks may get a boost this year

 “Even with a little more cautious view on the economy, that’s going to slow from the growth we had in 2018, we still think there’s a lot of earnings growth potential,” said Welch.

-The fourth-quarter corporate reporting season will kick off with results from Citigroup Inc (C.N) on Monday, Jan.
-14, followed by JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) the next day.
+The fourth-quarter corporate reporting season will kick off with results from Citigroup Inc on Monday, Jan.
+14, followed by JPMorgan Chase & Co and Wells Fargo & Co the next day.

 Wall Street expects 25.5 percent fourth-quarter earnings growth for S&P 500 banks and 27.4 percent for 2018, according to IBES data from Refinitiv which show bank earnings growing at 10.7 percent in 2019.